lsst-sqre/sqr-012/index.rst

    $ py.test `ls -r tests/*.py`

-In many cases this will trigger unexpected failures in tests that work standalone or even in conjunction with some, not all, of the other tests.
+In many cases this will trigger unexpected failures in tests that work standalone or even in conjunction with some, but not all, of the other tests.
-These problems can be due to tests setting global state and not resetting it, or tests not correctly releasing resources (for example running out of file handles).
+These problems can be due to tests setting global state, in particular environment variables, and not resetting it, or tests not correctly releasing resources (for example running out of file handles).
 In extreme cases this could be indicative of memory corruption issues in the C++ code.

 Remove the suites